alicescfernandes/capstone_project/docs/dev_log.md

 - [ ] Default unknown excel files to tables.
 This is alot of work since that the Pandas is set for specific structure.

 ## TODO

+## 06/07/2025
+- [x] Finished balance sheet chart (with support to multiple traces on the same chart)
 - [x] Finish the remaining graphs (the last money chart and both table charts)

 ## 06/01/2025

 - [x] Added advanced column fitering to zoomed table
 - [x] Finished "Customers Brand" chart
 - [x] Added manufacturing chart